-The spinnerbait is a classic fishing lure that has been a staple in the tackle boxes of anglers for the last 70 years.
-If you want to catch more bass, you need to know how to use a spinnerbait properly.
+The Spinnerbait is a classic fishing lure that has been a staple in the tackle boxes of anglers for the last 70 years.
+If you want to catch more bass, you need to know how to use this fantastic lure.

-In this guide, we’ll examine what makes spinner baits great and how to use them effectively, so you can put more fish in the boat.
-We’ll discuss fishing techniques, when and where to use them, as well as the type of rod and reel best suited for this timeless lure.
+In this guide, we’ll examine what makes the spinner bait a great lure and how to use them effectively.
+We’ll discuss fishing techniques, when and where to use, as well as the type of rod and reel best suited for this timeless lure.

-In addition, we’ll provide some key tips for how to choose the right style and color of spinnerbait depending on the situation.
+In addition, we’ll provide some key tips for how to choose the right style and color of spinnerbait depending on the fishing plan for the day.

 What is a Spinnerbait?

 A spinnerbait is a weighted, skirted jig head with an angled wire where one or more shiny metal blades are attached.
 The design of the spinnerbait combines aspects of swimbaits and metal spoons into one very effective lure.

 I use them as bait for bass fishing, but they are just as effective for pike fishing too.

 First invented in the 1950s, spinnerbaits have been an immensely popular bass fishing lure for far longer than many other types.